tuanl12/MEGAN/README.md

 <p align="center"><img width="40%" src="PNG/logo3.PNG" /></p>

 --------------------------------------------------------------------------------
-This repository provides a PyTorch implementation of [Text2Colors](https://arxiv.org/abs/1804.04128).
-Text2Colors is capable of producing plausible colors (or color palette) given variable length of text input, and colorize a grayscale image based on the colors.
+This repository provides a PyTorch implementation of [Mixture of Experts GAN](ARXIV).
+Each generator in MEGAN is capable of learning salient and distinct features.

 <p align="center"><img width="100%" src="PNG/main.PNG" /></p>